nebulab/playbook/source/people-ops/hiring.html.md

 ### Step 4: Technical test

 If you have reached this stage, it means we think Nebulab might be the right company for you.
 At this point, we want to get an idea of your technical skills.
-This test is also administered via HackerRank.
+The test will be administered in different ways depending on the position you're interviewing for: for technical positions, for example, we will create a dedicated GitHub repository.

-You will not be asked to do any live coding or solve absurd challenges: nobody here solves critical business problems without asking questions, looking up documentation or copy-pasting from StackOverflow every now and then.
+You will not be asked to do any live coding or solve absurd challenges: nobody here solves critical business problems without asking questions and doing research.
 Instead, we just want to make sure that your technical skills are coherent with our general expectations for your role.
 For engineers, the technical test consists of two or three projects of increasing complexity.

-These might be bugfixes, enhancements or brand new features.
-Your work will be scored automatically by HackerRank for correctness, but it will also be reviewed by your hiring manager, who will typically ask you some follow-up questions to better understand the rationale behind your choices.
+Within two/three days, your hiring manager will review your submission, and they might ask some follow-up questions, e.g. to better understand the rationale behind your choices.

-Note that we use the same test for all seniority levels—this means that, unless you're applying as a senior/principal engineer, we don't really expect you to solve all the challenges in the test.
-Not solving all the challenges will not disqualify you, but it might result in your profile being classified under a lower seniority level.

-Two or three days after completing the technical test, your interviewer will let you know if you've made it to the fifth step, the [pre-offer interview](#step-5-pre-offer-interview).
+Once they have all the context they need, your hiring manager will let you know if you've made it to the fifth step, the [pre-offer interview](#step-5-pre-offer-interview).

 ### Step 5: Pre-offer interview